 4. Applying for Cards That Affect Your Personal Credit

 If you’ve worked hard to maintain a high personal credit score, it’s usually a good idea to choose a card that only reports to your business’s credit profile.
 Otherwise, the additional balance you carry each month on your business card can negatively impact your credit score, even if you pay your bills on time.
-In addition, making the effort to build your business credit can help you get approved for other types of business financing in the future.
+In addition, making the effort to build your business credit can help you get approved for other types of business financing

 5. Seeking a Credit Limit Beyond Your Means